 Massaman Lamb Shank Curry

-We were too full for desserts which was a pity.
-The green tea and pistachio parfait sounded delicious as did the chocolate and chilli cheese cake.
+Unfortunately, we were too full for desserts.
+The green tea and pistachio parfait sounded delicious as did the chocolate and chilli cheesecake.
 I’ll just have to go back and try these another time.
 Starters are priced at £6.95-9.95, mains are £13.75-20.95, rice is £3.50 and desserts £6.85.

 Champor Champor Restaurant Interiors